Managing a Project

 Annual Progress Report

-The report is due every year by the 1st March, and is to be completed on the AEC Project Report Form.
+The report is due by the 1 March of each year and must be completed using the AEC Project Report Form.

 The AEC will review the report and decide whether to:

 Failure to submit the Annual Progress Report by the due date may result in automatic suspension of the project approval until the report is received, or withdrawal of approval.

 On the completion of the project, a Final Report must be submitted to the AEC.

 Failure to submit the final report may result in the suspension of approvals for other projects being carried out by the same investigators and/or refusal to issue approvals for new projects.

 The AEC and Animal Welfare Officer monitor animal welfare and compliance across the university and all research/teaching and animal holding sites in the following ways: